osamasayed585/osamasayed585/README.md

 #### Android SDK - XML - Material design - OOP - RxJava - RESTful - APIs - JSON - 	Data structures and Algorithms
 #### SQLite -	Room - View Binding

+## My experience
+- I have an average experience in Java language with object-oriented programming (OOP)
+- I have an average experience in Kotlin language with object-oriented programming (OOP)
+- I have an average experience in Android using Java and beginner in Android using Kotlin, compiled in several applications, you will find it in my account on Github
+- Data structures and algorithms fundamentals
+- I have an average experience in Problem Solving from Codeforces
+- I have experience in Github

 ### Languages and Tools